 Praise to God.
-Consider taking the young people outside for the closing prayer.
+Consider taking your class outside for the closing prayer.
 This is an appropriate setting for the prayer given the prayer's focus on the ways our ancestors in faith celebrated how the natural world revealed God to them.